oktober/jekyll-now/_posts/2018-09-25-How-To-Keep-Your-Business-Passwords-Secure.md

+---
+layout: post
+title: Why Does My Website Need to Use HTTPS?
+---

 Long gone are the days when you only had a handful of passwords.
 Everything's online now.
 And everyone wants you to sign up or log in.

 **You could use one very strong password across all your websites (*which I would NOT recommend*)**.
 But what about the misguided website that only allows a 20 character password?
 Then you're creating a different password for just that one.